Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Computing , and in Galois cohomology

-\begin{Remark} Note that while the above proof is fairly simple, it is very specific to cohomological dimension 2.
+\begin{Remark} The above proof is very specific to cohomological dimension 2.
 Indeed, the cohomology groups in degree 0 and 1 can always be computed as cohomology groups of quotients of $\pi$, which is generally not the case in degree 2 or higher, where we have to restrict to the image of an inflation map as in the proof.
 This trick only works once, on the last term of the complex. \end{Remark}